 Australian drivers are going to have to keep their eyes on the road.
 Legislators in Australia are planning to use traffic cams to spot those using their phones while driving and fine them accordingly.
-Melinda Pavey, New South Wales Minister for Roads Melinda Pavey has made it abundantly clear the government is looking for “practical, technology-based solutions” to prevent distracted driving and minimize the losses that come with it. #automagic
+Melinda Pavey, New South Wales (NSW) Minister for Roads, Maritime and Freight, has made it abundantly clear the government is looking for “practical, technology-based solutions” to prevent distracted driving and minimize the losses that come with it. #automagic